simonwep/nason/README.md

 ### Plugins

 It's possible to write custom encoders for data-types not supported out-of-the-box.
 Head to [plugins](./doc/plugins) to get started!

----

-Logo / Icon provided by [Icons8](https://icons8.com).